 Rule 35.
-Motions for Reconsideration, for Panel Review, or for Consideration or Review by the Full Court
+Motions for Reconsideration, or for Decision by a Panel or by the Full Court

-(a) Motion for Reconsideration.
+- (a) Motion for Reconsideration.
 A party in a case decided by a single judge may move for reconsideration by the single judge.
 A party in a case decided by a panel may move for reconsideration by the panel.
-If such a motion is filed, judgment will not be entered until the motion is acted upon.
-A party in a case decided by the full Court may move for reconsideration by the full
+A party in a case decided by the full Court may move for reconsideration by the full Court. - (b) Motion for Panel Decision.
+A party in a case decided by a single judge may move for decision by a panel of the Court. - (c) Motion for Full Court Decision.
+A party may move for decision by the full Court (1) initially, or (2) after a panel has decided a case, or (3) after a panel has denied a motion for panel decision or reconsideration.
+A motion for decision by the full Court in a case decided only by a single judge is not permitted.
+Motions for full Court decision are not favored.
+Ordinarily they will not be granted unless such action is necessary to secure or maintain uniformity of the Court's decisions or to resolve a question of exceptional importance.

+(d) Time for Motion.

-- Court.
-However, the filing of such a motion will not postpone the entry of judgment.
-A motion for reconsideration of the full Court's denial of review of a panel decision will not be entertained. - (b) Motion for Panel Review.
-A party in a case decided by a single judge may move for review by a panel of the Court.
-A party in a case decided by a panel may move for review by the full Court.
-If such a motion is filed, judgment will not be entered until the motion is acted upon. - (c) Motion for Consideration or Review by the Full Court.
-A party may move for initial consideration of a case, or for review of a panel decision in a case, by the full Court.
-Such motions are not favored and ordinarily will not be granted except when such action is necessary to secure or maintain uniformity of the Court's decisions or to resolve a question of exceptional importance.
-A motion for direct review by the full Court of a single-judge decision is not permitted.
-The filing of a motion for review by the full Court will not postpone the entry of judgment. - (d) Time for Motion.
-A motion, whether separate or in the alternative, for single-judge reconsideration or panel review of a single-judge decision must be filed within 21 days (51 days if the motion is filed by a person located in a jurisdiction other than a state, the District of Columbia.
-Puerto Rico, or the Virgin Islands) after the date of the single-judge decision.
-A motion, whether separate or in the alternative, for panel reconsideration or full Court review of a panel decision (including panel denial of review) must be filed within 21 days (51 days if the motion is filed by a person located in a jurisdiction other than a state, the District of Columbia, Puerto Rico, or the Virgin Islands) after the date of the initial panel decision.
-A motion for initial consideration of a case by the full Court must be filed not later than the date on which the Secretary's brief is first due. - (e) Content of Motion.
-A motion for reconsideration or review must state the points of law or fact which the party believes the Court has overlooked or misunderstood, and must contain an argument in support of the party's position.
-A motion for full Court consideration or review must state (1) how such action will secure or maintain uniformity of the Court's decisions or (2) what question of exceptional importance is involved, and must contain an argument in support of the party's position. - (f) Form; Length; Number of Copies.
-Except by permission of the Court, a motion (including any memorandum or brief filed in support thereof) under this rule may not exceed 15 pages and must otherwise comply with Rules 25, 27 (except that the motion need not indicate whether it is opposed) and 32.
-A motion for consideration or review by the full Court must be filed in an original and 7 copies. - (g) Response; Action on the Motion.
-No response to a motion under this rule may be filed unless requested by the Court, but a motion for review ordinarily will not be granted without such a request.
-Except by permission of the Court, a response (including any memorandum or brief filed in support thereof) may not exceed
+- (1) A motion for single-judge reconsideration, for panel decision, or for both, must be filed within 21 days (51 days if the motion is filed by a person located outside a state, the District of Columbia, Puerto Rico, or the Virgin Islands) after the date of the single-judge decision. - (2) A motion for panel reconsideration, for full Court decision, or for both, must be filed within 21 days (51 days if the motion is filed by a person located outside a state, the District of Columbia, Puerto Rico, or the Virgin Islands) after the date of the initial panel decision or order denying a motion for panel decision. - (3) A motion for initial consideration of a case by the full Court must be filed within 30 days after the date on which the appellant's brief was - (4) A motion for reconsideration of a case by the full Court must be filed within 21 days (51 days if the motion is filed by a person located outside a state, the District of Columbia, Puerto Rico, or the Virgin Islands) after the date of the initial full Court decision. - (e) Content of Motion.
+A motion under this rule must contain a supporting argument.
+In addition: - (1) a motion for panel decision or a motion for single-judge, panel, or full Court reconsideration must state the points of law or fact that the party believes the Court has overlooked or misunderstood, and - (2) a motion for full Court decision must state (A) how such action will secure or maintain uniformity of the Court's decisions or (B) what question of exceptional importance is involved. - (f) Form; Length; Number of Copies.
+Except by the Court's permission, a motion or response (including any supporting memorandum or brief) under this rule must not exceed 15 pages.
+The motion must otherwise comply with Rule 27, but it need not indicate whether it is opposed.
+A motion for full Court decision, and any response, must be filed in an original and 7 copies